mpeniket/intro-text-mod-prompt-shields/README.md

 ## Introduction

-This guide is designed for beginners who want to integrate Microsoft Content Safety into their chatbots.
-We'll build a simple chatbot using JavaScript, React, and Next.js that incorporates Microsoft's text moderation and prompt shields to prevent the generation of harmful content.
+This guide is designed for beginners who want to integrate Azure AI Content Safety into their chatbots.
+We'll build a simple chatbot using JavaScript, React, and Next.js that incorporates Azure's text moderation and prompt shields to prevent the generation of harmful content.
 We'll also use Microsoft Fluent UI for styling our front-end components.
 Whilst we use JavaScript and Next.js for this guide, the concepts discussed within can be applied to other languages, frameworks and libraries.

 **Prerequisites:**

 - Basic knowledge of JavaScript, React, and Next.js.
-- An Azure account with access to Azure Content Safety and Azure OpenAI services.
+- An Azure account with access to Azure AI Content Safety and Azure OpenAI services.
 - Node.js and npm installed on your machine.

 ---